 Over the years, 3D printing has become increasingly common.
-This technology (also known as additive manufacturing) is now readily available — many public libraries and schools offer 3D printing services at no charge, and 3D printed materials can be easily found.
+This technology (also known as additive manufacturing) is now readily available — many public libraries and schools offer 3D printing services at no charge, and 3D printing materials can be easily found.
 From the automotive and aerospace industries to medicine and food safety, supporting material is either soluble and insoluble, and 3D printing processes are everywhere.
 But what materials can be 3D printed?
 Let’s take a look at the various options available.

 Stereolithography (SLA) is another method of 3D printing, which relies on a UV laser that cures layers in a photo-reactive epoxy resin.
-It’s more accurate than FDM and is an excellent choice for engineers who might need small features or other detailed work.
+It’s more accurate than FDM and is an excellent choice for engineers who need small features or other detailed work.

 Back to Basics with Thermoplastics